 Plus, you can go through the MyExpatTaxes software and see for yourself – without having to pay – if you are eligible for a refund and don’t have to pay an additional tax dollar to the IRS.

-Additionally, you can back claim refunds from up to three years through our software if you figured out you are owed from the IRS.
+Additionally, you can back claim refunds for up to three years through our software if you figure out you are owed from the IRS.
 Walking through our software and filing for a tax return and refund can be as fast as 15 minutes.

 Selling Your Home in Australia

-Whether you are selling your home in the US or Australia as a US citizen abroad, some tax implications are to be aware of.
+Some tax implications are to be aware of whether you are selling your home in the US or Australia as a US citizen abroad.

 As expats in Australia, you can claim Section 121 Exclusion and exclude up to $250,000 of profit from US taxation if you are filing taxes separately (e.g., due to a spouse being a Non-US citizen).
 But if filing jointly with another US citizen, you can exclude up to $500,000.

-As long as you are qualified for the Section 121 Exclusion and lived in your primary house 2 out of 5 years or owned the house for 2 out of 5 years, you can exclude up to $250,000 on your US tax return.
+As long as you are qualified for the Section 121 Exclusion and lived in your primary house two out of five years or owned the house for two out of five years, you can exclude up to $250,000 on your US tax return.

-Let’s say you received $200,000 of profit from selling your home in the US to move to Australia.
+Let’s say you make $200,000 of profit from selling your home in the US to move to Australia.
 Subtract $250,000 from $200,000 (if filing separately) to get a net profit of 0 you need to report on your US tax return.
-You won’t need to pay any income taxes from selling your home as long as you apply for this extension properly.
+If you apply for this extension properly, you won’t need to pay any income taxes from selling your home.
 The MyExpatTaxes software can do this for you!

 Otherwise, if the profit of selling the house comes to $300,000, then $50,000 will be taxable by the IRS.
-You need to make sure all your tax documents are on a cost-basis.
-There is the house purchase price, but do include the cost for renovations, home improvements, etc., so your profit number goes down.
-Unless you are making a significant profit on your home, it is unlikely you will owe US tax from selling your home.
+You need to make sure all your tax documents are on a cost basis.
+The house purchase price includes the cost of renovations, home improvements, etc., so your profit number goes down.
+Unless you make a significant profit on your home, it is unlikely you will owe US tax from selling your home.

 Expat Taxes for Americans in Australia Made Simple

-There’s a lot of information to know when it comes to filing your US taxes in Australia.
+There’s a lot of information to know when filing your US taxes in Australia.
 However, our best-selling expat tax software makes it easy to do the reporting for an affordable price.
 For further tax questions about Australia, do drop us a message, and we’ll answer!